akhikhl/gradle-onejar/README.md

 **product** - optional, multiplicity 0..N, hashmap, accepting the following properties:

-- **name** - required, string, denotes the name of the product.
+- **name** - optional, string, denotes the name of the product.
+When omitted, project name is used.

+- **suffix** - optional, string, denotes the suffix to be added to the generated files/directorys.

 - **platform** - optional, string, denotes the target platform.
 Possible values are "windows" and "linux".
-  When omitted, the product is platform-neutral.
+  - When omitted, the product is platform-neutral.
+  - When specified, the value is appended to the name of generated directory/file name.
-  When equals to "windows", default launcher is ".bat" and target archive format is ".zip".
+  - When equals to "windows", default launcher is ".bat" and target archive format is ".zip".
-  When equals to "linux", default launcher is ".sh" and target archive format is ".tag.gz".
+  - When equals to "linux", default launcher is ".sh" and target archive format is ".tag.gz".

 - **arch** - optional, string, denotes the target architecture.
-Does not affect product generation (yet).
+  - When specified, the value is appended to the name of generated directory/file name.

 - **language** - optional, string, denotes the target language.
-When specified, the value is added to JVM parameters in launcher scripts in the form -Duser.language=$language.
+  - When specified, the value is added to JVM parameters in launcher scripts in the form -Duser.language=$language.
+  - When specified, the value is appended to the name of generated directory/file name.

-- **suffix** - optional, string, denotes the suffix to be added to the generated files/folders.
+- **fileSuffix** - optional, string denotes the suffix to be appended to the name of generated directory/file name.
+  When omitted, default fileSuffix is appended: "-${suffix}-${platform}-${arch}-${language}".

 - **launchers** - optional, array, contains one or more strings "windows", "shell".
-  When omitted, launchers are defined by the selected platform.
+  - When omitted, launchers are defined by the selected platform.
-  When equals to "windows", the product is supplied with ".bat" launcher.
+  - When equals to "windows", the product is supplied with ".bat" launcher.
-  When equals to "shell", the product is supplied with ".sh" launcher.
+  - When equals to "shell", the product is supplied with ".sh" launcher.

+- **configBaseName** - optional, string, denotes base for gradle configuration name.
+  The effective configuration name is calculated as "product_${configBaseName}_${product.suffix}_${platform}_${arch}_${language}"
+  - When omitted, product name is used as configBaseName instead.

+- **explodedResource(s)** - optional string or array of strings.
+When specified, should denote relative file paths to the resources that are to be copied to product directory/archive without compression to jar.
+  The paths are relative to the project directory.

 **archiveProducts** - optional, boolean.
 When true, gradle-onejar packs the generated product to ".zip" or ".tar.gz" archive - depending on the specified platform.
 If platform is not specified, target format is ".tar.gz".